 Effective for January 2020 or later starts, all students applying for admission are required to undergo a background check.
 The campus uses an unaffiliated service provider to perform these background checks.
 The campus may deny admission to a prospective student based on the results of his/her background check, or may deny enrollment into certain programs based on those results.
 The campus may also dismiss an enrolled student as a result of a criminal conviction during the student's course of study.
 Certain programs offered by the campus may require students to successfully complete externship, practicum or clinical coursework at unaffiliated sites.
-Before accepting students, certain sites require background check result unsatisfactory to that site, may be unable to finish the program's required coursework and, therefore, may be unable to graduate.
+Before accepting students, certain sites require background checks of their own.
+A student who cannot be placed at a site for any reason, including a background check result unsatisfactory to that site, may be unable to finish the program's required coursework and, therefore, may be unable to graduate.
 Employers in many fields also require pre-employment background checks of their own.
 Background check results unsatisfactory to employers in a particular field may limit a student's employment opportunities even if that student has graduated from a program in that field offered by the campus.